America’s most famous Irish son loved all things English, but isn’t it his Irish roots that matter?

 Probably one of Kennedy’s closest friendships was with David Ormsby-Gore, who he met in 1938.
 Vice-President Lyndon Johnson referred to Ormsby-Gore as “the limey.”

 He was clearly passionate and affected by his Irish roots.
-Sandford refers to the President’s 1947 trip to Ireland, when he stayed at the Cavendish’s Lismore Castle.
-He visit was to allow him to track down his relatives in Dunganstown, Wexford.
+Sandford refers to the President’s 1947 trip to Ireland when he stayed at the Cavendish’s Lismore Castle.
+His visit was to allow him to track down his relatives in Dunganstown, Wexford.
 When he found the farmhouse, so the story goes, he held his hand out and introduced himself as “your cousin John from Massachusetts.”